 In clinical studies of patiromer, 60% of patients receiving the drug were 65 years of age or older, while 20% were 75 years of age or older.1 No overall differences in efficacy were observed between geriatric patients and younger adults.1 However, adverse GI effects were reported more frequently in those 65 years of age or older compared with younger patients.1

-In clinical studies of patiromer, 93% of patients receiving the drug had chronic kidney disease.1 No dosage adjustments are necessary in patients with renal impairment.1
+In clinical studies of patiromer, 93% of adults receiving the drug had chronic kidney disease.1 All of the pediatric patients who were included in the pediatric study of patiromer had chronic kidney disease.1 No dosage adjustments are necessary in patients with renal impairment.1

 Effects on GI Absorption of Drugs